-Today 640,000 customers benefit from Arifu’s services, and their access to Arifu’s platform yields real results in their daily lives.
+Today (as of 2020) over 1.2 million customers benefit from Arifu’s services, and their access to Arifu’s platform yields real results in their daily lives.
 For example, farmers using the Arifu platform for agricultural advice have experienced ~55% increase in agricultural yield and ~190 USD additional income/acre.

 Optimizer Foundation provided a convertible loan alongside the impact investing firms Global Partnerships and Mercy Corps Social Venture Fund in September 2017, as well as a follow-on investment in August 2018.
 We are looking forward to work closely with Arifu over the coming years, supporting scale up of the organization across East Africa and the broader continent.